Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.1 A written Human Resources policy is available to all employees that explains and protects their rights.

-Your institution’s Human Resources policy should be easily accessible to all employees, which means that each employee should know that the policy exists, what the contents include, and where to find the entire policy (e.g., on a shared computer drive).
-Provide an abridged version of the policy in hard copy, highlighting the policies that affect employees most significantly.
-Inform employees on changes to the policy in a timely way.
+In order to serve clients well, employees must work in an environment that supports and protects their rights and makes them feel valued.
+A well-developed HR policy provides the foundation for such an environment.
+It should be easily accessible to all employees, which means that each employee should know that the policy exists, what the contents include, and where to find the entire policy (e.g., on a shared computer drive).
+Providers should propose to each employee with an abridged version of the HR policy, highlighting the policies that affect employees most significantly and inform employees on policy changes in a timely way.
+Providers should decide on the format freely in line with their employee’s preferences.

 Developing the HR policy

-Making employees aware of the policy and helping them understand it
+Making employees aware of the HR policy and helping them understand it

 Field examples